nhu92/HiCassembly/allHiC.md

 ## Step 1: Index raw nanopore assembly
 This step take raw nanopore aseembly fasta file as input to create index file for both alignment and BAM file operations.
-> When we call 'raw assembly' here, we refer to assembly using nanopore reads assembled by chosen aseemblers, and then polished by NextPolish using NGS read.
-Noted here, the 'raw assembly' is not 'raw', it is after 4 rounds of polishing.
+> When we call "raw assembly" here, we refer to assembly using nanopore reads assembled by chosen aseemblers, and then polished by NextPolish using NGS read.
+Noted here, the "raw assembly" is not 'raw', it is after 4 rounds of polishing.
 This term will be use for all following steps unless special mentions.

 If your genome assembly is already indexed previously due to other analyzing process, you may skip this step.